Fruchuxs/paru/readme.md

 Paru CMS (in dev)
 =======================================
 A headless CMS to power small (mostly single user) websites.
 Paru is designed as a flat-file CMS with Database Servers in mind.
 With it's REST API it must not be headless at all.
 With content negotiation it can also serve HTML pages with text/html accept-header later.
-Some websites are very small but need an simple system for editing content too, or just requires some sort of a news system.
-But most CMS require a database server and complicated setups and maintenances (like symfony full stack applications).
-So the base idea is, to put Paru on a webspace and it works out of the box and you just use the parts of the API you need to fulfill the requirements of your website.
+Some websites are very small but need a simple system for editing content, or just require some sort of news system.
+But most CMS require a database server, complicated setups and maintenance (like symfony full stack applications).
+So the base idea is, to put Paru on a webspace and it works out of the box.
+You can just use the parts of the API you need to fulfill the requirements of your website.

 Milestones